3DB (Melbourne): From "Rickety Kate" to "Rehearsal for TV" – the story of Test Cricket broadcasts

 In 1930, test cricketer Don Bradman was a household name throughout Australia.
 There were even people who incorrectly believed that the call-sign 3DB was based on Bradman's initials.
 Bradman's popularity led to great interest in the 1930 Ashes series in England, in which he played a major role.
 In 1930 it was not possible to broadcast descriptions of the games back to Australia.
 However, 3DB played upon the interest and broadcast cricket updates from England, accompanied by nightly variety programs.

 The cricket updates were provided by international telegrams or cables, from England to Australia, sent at the daunting rate of six shillings (60¢) per word.
 In 1930 the male average wage was A£7 ($14), with the female average wage being less than half of that.
 This meant that a cable of just 20 words cost the equivalent of the male average wage.

-The variety was provided was provided in front of a live audience by 3DB staff members led by Charlie Vaude and Renn Millar, and accompanied by guest artists.
+The variety was provided in front of a live audience by 3DB staff members led by Charlie Vaude and Renn Millar, and accompanied by guest artists.
 The 1930 broadcast was the first pairing of Vaude and Millar, a pair that was to go onto be one of 3DB's most listened-to comedy pairs.
 The highlight of the programs was their informality which certainly added to the appeal.

 3DB originally planned to stay on air until midnight, but on the first night 3DB manager, David Worrall, asked: "is anyone listening?"
 The 3DB switchboard was flooded with calls, followed by thousands of letters and 500 telegrams.
 After that, the broadcasts continued until stumps, which was usually at about 3:30 am.

 3DB continued to provide similar broadcasts for all of the Ashes games played in England in 1930, 1934, 1938, 1948, 1952 and 1956.
 (There was no test cricket during World War II.)
 Over the years commentators included Ron Casey, Lindsay Hassett, Bill Johnston, Ernie McCormick, Keith Rigg, Jack Ryder, Eric Welch and Bill Woodfull.